jardakotesovec/backendUiExample/README.md

 Components in ui-library are globally available with `pkp` prefix.
 Check for example `BuiPublicationListing.vue`, which is leveraging table component.

-### How to use dialog via useModal composable
+### How to use dialog and sideModal via useModal composable

 Check out `BuiMyComponentWithDialog.vue` to see example.

 Another useful example is in main.js, with new custom action for file manager, which also open dialog.

 ### How to do API data fetching, using useFetch and useUrl composables